bagder/http2-explained/en/part10.md

 ## 10.1.
 First, make sure it is enabled

+If you use a very old Chrome version you may want to check if the support is there.

 Enter “chrome://flags/#enable-spdy4" in your browser's address bar and click “enable” if it isn't already showing it as enabled.
+This flag has been removed in recent version and the support is now always implied.

 ## 10.2.
 TLS-only